 - bacterial inflammation of the colon, especially after hospitalization

-- nutritional deficiencies, including vitamin B-12 and magnesium deficits
+- nutritional deficiencies, including vitamin B-12 and magnesium deficiencies

-Although the process isn’t completely understood, many people experience excess acid production when they stop using PPIs.
-It’s recommended that you taper off the medication gradually.
+Many people experience excess acid production when they stop using PPIs.
+However, why this happens isn’t completely understood.
+It’s recommended that you taper off of the medication gradually.

 Before taking either medication, tell your doctor if you:

-- are of Asian descent, as your body may take longer to process PPIs and you may need a different dose
+- are of Asian descent, as your body may take longer to process PPIs and you may need a different dosage

 - have liver disease